CivAIgentics/Jett/README.md

 **What Dr. Alcabes Can Do For Your Organization:**

 🏛️ **For Government Organizations:**
-- Implement AI-powered citizen engagement platforms (like Jacky 2.0)
+- Implement AI-powered citizen engagement platforms (like Jett)
 - Streamline processes through Lean Six Sigma methodologies
 - Develop leadership capacity at all levels of government
 - Create strategic plans with measurable outcomes